gdbroman/broman.blog/_posts/2020/2020-10-11-putting-back-into-the-pool.md

 What do *you* think?
 Not your parents, not your neighbor, not your president.
 The potential of our future is inversely correlated to the degree we let an external government replace our internal governing.

 To fear selfhood is natural, but to lose it, we should fear more.
-An arm or leg is violent, losing ourselves is silent.
-Rediscovering ourselves, then becomes a task by contrast.
-So we drown in the herd, perceiving selfhood too risky.
+An arm or leg is violent, but losing ourselves is silent.
+Rediscovering ourselves, then becomes a task by contrast, so we drown in the herd, perceiving selfhood too risky.
 Becoming a copy in quiet desperation:

 > He feels best, considers himself to be healthiest, can appear to others to be in the pink of condition, just when the illness is at its most critical.
 >